Georgian–Seljuk wars: Georgian conquest of Shirvan

-Demetrius I
+Reign of Demetrius I

 The kingdom continued to flourish under Demetrius I, the son of David.
 Although his reign saw a disruptive family conflict related to royal succession, Georgia remained a centralized power with a strong military.
-As soon as, he ascended to the throne, the neighbouring Muslim rulers began attacking Georgia from all sides.
+As soon as he ascended to the throne, the neighbouring Muslim rulers began attacking Georgia from all sides.
 The Seljuqid sultans fought to restore the rule of the Shirvanshahs.
 Shirvan's large Muslim population rose against Georgia.
 This probably happened in 1129 or 1130, when Demetrius restored the Shirvanshahs to power in Shirvan, installing on the throne Manuchihr II, the husband of his daughter Rusudan.
 Shirvanshahs had to provide the Georgian king with troops whenever the latter demanded it.

-In 1130 Georgia was attacked by the Sultan of Ahlat, Shah-Armen Sökmen II (1128-1183).
-This war was started by the passage of Ani into the hands of the Georgians; Demetrius I had to compromise and give up Ani to Fadl ibn Mahmud on terms of vassalage and inviolability of the Christian churches.
 In 1139, Demetrius raided the city of Ganja in Arran.
 He brought the iron gate of the defeated city to Georgia and donated it to Gelati Monastery at Kutaisi.
 Despite this brilliant victory, Demetrius could hold Ganja only for a few years.
-In reply to this, the sultan of Eldiguzids attacked Ganja several times, and in 1143 the town again jell to the sultan.
+In reply to this, the sultan of Eldiguzids attacked Ganja several times, and in 1143 the town again fell to the sultan.
 According to Mkhitar Gosh, Demetrius ultimately gained possession of Ganja, but, when he gave his daughter in marriage to the sultan, he presented the latter with the town as dowry, and the sultain appointed his own emir to rule it.

 Fadl's successor, Fakr al-Din Shaddad, a Shaddadid emir of Ani asked for Saltuk's daughter's hand, however Saltuk refused him.
 This caused a deep hatred in Shaddad towards Saltuk.
 In 1154 he planned a plot and formed a secret alliance with the Demetrius I. While a Georgian army waited in ambush, he offered tribute to Saltukids, ruler of Erzerum and asked the latter to accept him as a vassal.
-In 1153-1154 Emir Saltuk II marched on Ani, but Shaddad informed his suzerain, the King of Georgia, of this.
+In 1153–1154 Emir Saltuk II marched on Ani, but Shaddad informed his suzerain, the King of Georgia, of this.
 Demetrius marched to Ani, defeated and captured the emir.
 At the request of neighbouring Muslim rulers and released him for a ransom of 100,000 dinars, paid by Saltuk's sons in law and Saltuk swore not to fight against the Georgians he returned home.